mboehmerm/Three-IPS-Displays-with-ST7789-170x320-240x280-240x320/ESP32_P4_WT9932P4/README.md

 ![New_Board_Definition.jpg](pictures/New_Board_Definition.jpg)

-## Modifying and configuring TFT_eSPI ( and LovyanGFX )
+## Modifying and configuring TFT_eSPI 2.5.43 ( and LovyanGFX 1.2.29 )

+**Don't** copy the library files if you have a newer version of the libraries

+- TFT_eSPI 2.5.43    ( no updates expected  )
+- LovyanGFX 1.2.29   ( espially v1_init.hpp )

+Then you have to edit the existing files.

 Copy or replace all files from the [libraries](Arduino/libraries/) directory, including its subdirectories.
-These are only the modified ( or added ) files of ( to ) the original TFT_eSPI 2.5.43 library ( and LovyanGFX ), needed for the test programs.
+These are only the modified ( or added ) files of ( to ) the original TFT_eSPI 2.5.43 library ( and LovyanGFX 1.2.29 ), needed for the test programs.

 The file [TFT_eSPI.zip](Arduino/TFT_eSPI.zip) contains the complete library files of the TFT_eSPI library, including all configuration files i have.